kudocc/demo/URLSessionTest/README.md

-# Set up a http server
+# Set up a http server with Basic auth and HTTPS support

 # Basic auth